 The primary role of the financial advisor is to buy and sell stocks or other securities on one of the major securities exchanges on behalf of clients.
 Generally speaking, there are two ways that financial advisors can gain access to the stock markets.
 The advisor must either individually be a member of the exchange or he/she can participate in these exchanges as a sponsored member of a brokerage firm.
 In either case, the advisor facilitates stock purchases and sales by being the intermediary between the buyer/seller of the security and the company.
 Individuals do have the option of contacting a company directly to try and purchase shares of stock, but this can be a long, drawn-out and difficult process; one that is not easily accessible to the average investor.

-What Are the Most Common Complaints Against Financial Advisors
+What Are the Most Common Financial Advisor Complaints?

 - Recommendations for inappropriate insurance related products (i.e., variable annuities or equity indexed annuities);

 - Churning or over trading the account in order to earn a higher commission;

 - Over concentration in the account;